 My Detective Special was offered on consignment at a local gun store by the widow of the original purchaser.
 I paid $750 for it.
 As you can see in the photos, it has a blue finish and black plastic panels.

 The Second Series Detective Special ran from 1947 to 1972.
 The ejector-rod was longer and had a groove in its knurled tip; a three-inch-barrel variant was offered, with a yet longer ejector-rod.
 The cylinder latch was smooth, and the trigger spur serrated.
 The right side frame screw has no locking pin, and the rear half of the front sight is a serrated ramp.
 The grip panels were plastic in 1947, but were changed back to wood starting in 1955 (first with a silver-tone Colt medallion, and later a gold-tone).
 An optional hammer shroud was available from the factory to prevent the hammer from catching on clothing.

 This gun sat in the rack of a local gun store for a year, with a price tag of $650.
-Finally, on one of my visits to see if he had anything interesting come in, I offered $500 and he sold it to me.
+On one of my rare visits during this time, knowing I was a "Colt Guy", he offered it to me for $500.
 I took the gun to a Turkey Shoot the following week and on the second round won a ham.
 I love the feel and way this gun handles!

 The Autauga Arms Mk II .32 was manufactured from 1996 to 2000 and approximately 3,200 guns total were produced.
 The gun is a double-action only (DAO), blowback operated semi-auto with a stainless steel frame and black polymer grips.

 This gun was purchased from an individual for $500.
 It was as-new in the box.
 The manufacturer stated that these guns required 100 rounds to break in.